RenMin1991/Dyamic-Graph-Representation/README.md

 ### Data preparing

-The recognition model is trained by normalized iris image.
-All of your training images should be in one folder.
-The labels should be stored in a `.txt` file.
+The recognition model is trained by normalized iris images.
+All of your training images should be stored in one folder.
+The labels should be recorded in a `.txt` file.
+One row per image.

+An example of label file: